null

 4 tires stacked

-When do You Need New Tires?
+When Do You Need New Tires?

 You will need new tires when the tread depth reaches 2/32".
 Proper care will lengthen the tire set's service life, but the legal limit set by most states is when wear reaches tread bars.
 The tire lifespan will reach its end at that time.

-How Often do You Need New Tires?
+How Often Do You Need New Tires?

 You will need new tires after about every six years.
 Basic tire maintenance will help to optimize the tire's tread wear rate and manner, however, when the tread depth reaches 2/32" they need to be replaced.
 Additionally, changing the tires after 6 years is a good idea as the rubber can become rigid.

-Do I Need to Replace TPMS when Replacing Tires?
+Do I Need to Replace TPMS When Replacing Tires?

 While you do not need to replace the TPMS when replacing tires, it is convenient to do so.
 In order to change the TPMS, the tires need to be removed from the wheels.
 Therefore, if you do not change them when the tires are replaced, you will need to unmount the tires when you do so.

-How Much is the Average Tire Mileage?
+How Much Is the Average Tire Mileage?

 The average tire mileage is about 50,000 to 60,000 miles.
 However, this is not set in stone, as it greatly depends on additional factors.
 Tire brand quality, performance categories, season, and how often the tires are used significantly influence the tires' usability.